Welfare

 Specific Functions of the Department

-1. Weekly Activities: The department is the first port of call for all newcomers to the Church.
-They are received and necessary information about the Church is disseminated to them during the welcome protocols.
-Details of the different programmes such as the weekly, monthly and yearly programmes are elucidated to the first-timers in the Church.
-They are also apprised of the baptismal classes among others.
+Weekly Activities: The department is the first port of call for all newcomers to the Church.
+They are received and necessary information about the Church is disseminated to them during the Details of the Church’s weekly, monthly, and yearly programmes are elucidated to the first-timers in the Church.
+They are also informed about baptismal classes and other initiatives.
 As part of the welcome ceremonies, the department presents, on behalf of the Church, a gift token, which is in a specially customized Church bag.
-The bag contains Jotter, Gospel Flame Magazine, CD recording of some church programmes, Biro, Biscuit and Bottled Water.
+The bag contains:

 It is also the usual practice during the Church Anniversary/Festive periods for the department to reach out to the needy with cash/gift items.

-1. Empowerment Schemes: The Welfare Department was also in the practice of identifying the economic and financial challenges within the Church.
+1. Empowerment Schemes: The Welfare Department is also responsible for identifying the economic and financial challenges within the Church.
 The affected members are then presented with items that would help alleviate their dwindling economic fortunes.
 These items include mini electricity-generating sets, sewing machines, grinding machines, deep freezers and a host of other appliances.
-General economic misfortunes impacting the nation have equally reduced the efforts of the Welfare Department in driving this laudable empowerment scheme.
+The current economic challenges have also affected the Welfare Department’s efforts in sustaining this empowerment scheme

 1. Group Membership: Another huge responsibility of the Welfare Department is the role of enrolment of all bonafide and qualifying Church members into the Male Groups (Christ Apostolic Church Men Association – CACMA) and the Female Groups (Good Women Association).The department receives new members during their first-time worship.
-Such first-time worshippers are introduced to the activities of the Church.
+The department introduces new members to the Church’s activities and values.
 They are encouraged to attend the new members’ class and the baptismal class in the event they have not been baptised by immersion.
 Such members are subsequently placed into groups following the established protocols.
-The placement of new members in the groups is usually carried out in conjunction with the group leaders to drive a more impactful and enduring Church growth.
+The department works with group leaders to place new members in groups, promoting more effective and sustainable Church growth*